What is Gradient Boosting?

-The concept of gradient boosting originated from American statistician, Leo Breiman, who discovered that the technique could be applied on appropriate cost functions as an optimization algorithm.
+The concept of gradient boosting originated from American statistician Leo Breiman, who discovered that the technique could be applied to appropriate cost functions as an optimization algorithm.
 The method has undergone further development to optimize cost functions by iteratively picking weak hypotheses or a function with a negative gradient.

 - Gradient boosting is a method used in building predictive models.

 - Regularization techniques are used to reduce overfitting effects, eliminating the degradation by ensuring the fitting procedure is constrained.

 - The stochastic gradient boosting algorithm is faster than the conventional gradient boosting procedure since the regression trees now require fitting smaller data sets.